ERothemberger/ERothemberger/README.md

 - 👋 Hi, I’m @ERothemberger "business owner of a startup e-commerce online store"
 - 👀 I’m interested in integrating products that were given me from a company to integrate on my outcoming online store
 - 🌱 I’m currently learning mobile web specialist on google
-- 💞️ I’m looking to collaborate with anybody that undarstands woocommerce (e-commerce) integration API and more.
+- 💞️ I’m looking to collaborate with anybody that undarstands WordPress (e-commerce) integration API and more.
 - 📫 How to reach me on:

      santosrothemberger@gmail.com